Shiwa/pokedense/README.md

 The project uses jdk 17 and maven for the server side, and npm/angular for the frontend.

-To launch the backend use:
+To launch the webapp use:
 ```shell
 mvn clean package